Soo Locks: Former locks

+New lock

 A new lock is under construction and is slated to be completed by 2030.
 Groundbreaking for the new lock project was held on June 30, 2009.
 The lock will be equal in size to the Poe Lock and will provide much needed additional capacity for the large lake freighters.
-The new lock replaces two locks (Davis Lock and Sabin Lock) which were obsolete and used infrequently.
+The new lock replaces two locks (Davis Lock and Sabin Lock), which were obsolete and used infrequently.
 In May 2020, construction on Phase One of the replacement of the Sabin Lock was started.

 North of the new lock is an additional channel with a small hydroelectric plant, which provides electricity for the lock complex.

 Engineers Day

 The U.S. Army Corps of Engineers, Detroit District, operates the Soo Locks Visitors Center and viewing deck for the public.
 On the last Friday of every June, the public is allowed to go behind the security fence and cross the lock gates of the U.S. Soo Locks for the annual Engineers Day Open House.
 During this event, visitors are able to get close enough to touch ships passing through the two regularly operating locks.
 Other than on that day, because the locks are United States Federal property under command of the U.S. Army Corps of Engineers, unauthorized personnel and civilians are restricted from the locks under threat of fines or imprisonment for trespassing.